Role hierarchy

 Ultimately, this naming convention makes it easier to select specific subsets of roles using command:

-SnowDDL creates 3 types of schema roles:
+SnowDDL creates 3 types of schema access roles:

 __OWNER__S_ROLE